Welcome to our School

-My vision for St Edward’s is to continue to develop the quality of teaching and learning and wider opportunities so that outcomes for pupils are excellent.
+My vision for St Edward’s is to continue to develop the quality of teaching and learning and wider opportunities so that outcomes for pupils remain excellent.
 I want to ensure pupils leave St Edward’s secure in themselves, ready for the challenge of secondary school and excited about their place in the world and the possibilities that lie before them.

 I am delighted to share with you our most recent SIAMS inspection where we received the top grade of OUTSTANDING!
 Please download the report here – St Edwards Castle Donington SIAMS report.

-We are welcoming visits from new parents looking for a school place for September 2019.
+We are welcoming visits from new parents looking for a school place for September 2023.
 If you would like to find out more about the school, then please contact the office to book a visit.
 I look forward to welcoming you.

 Mrs. Rachel Lacey – Headteacher